 Bruins' Torey Krug: Unavailable for Tuesday's clash

-Coach Bruce Cassidy said Krug (upper body) won't play in Tuesday's game against the Panthers, Conor Ryan of MassLive.com reports.
+Krug (upper body) won't play in Tuesday's game against the Devils, Matt Porter of The Boston Globe reports.

-This is a lingering effect of the injury Krug suffered during Sunday's loss to the Flyers.
-He was unable to practice Monday, and he'll look to get back into the lineup for Friday's road tilt against the Maple Leafs.
-The Bruins' power play takes a major hit with Krug out, as the 28-year-old has 11 of his 13 points with the man advantage.
-Charlie McAvoy is in line to quarterback the top power-play unit in Krug's place.
+Krug's eligible to return from IR for this contest, but the Bruins will keep him on the shelf with hopes he'll be ready for Thursday's matchup against the Sabres.
+With a hazy timeline for Krug's return, fantasy owners should consider benching him in head-to-head formats.
+Matt Grzelcyk has filled in on the B's top power-play unit in Krug's stead.

 More News